Do you believe you can cultivate your perception, or are you trapped in a pattern of negative mindsets?

 I know many people who want to exercise but keep saying they don’t have time.

-Time is relentless.
-You never run out of time because you always have a choice.
+It is impossible to run out of time because you always have a choice.

-You have a choice to wake up 30 minutes to an hour earlier every morning.
+You can wake up 30 minutes to an hour earlier every morning.

-You have a choice to prepare a simple but healthy salad instead of going to the nearest drive-thru to order a burger.
+You can prepare a simple but healthy salad instead of going to the nearest drive-thru to order a burger.

 How you choose to spend your time defines your priorities in life.